Supporting Transition Age Youth

 Foundation for CA Community College

-California Local Conservation Corp Foundation
+CA Local Conservation Corp Fnd

-About Walter S. Johnson Foundation (WSJF)
+About the Walter S. Johnson Foundation (WSJF)

 The transition to adulthood is challenging.
-For youth ages 14-26 who were involved or at risk of being in the foster care system, this transition is more difficult since most lack the resources needed to reach their full potential.
-We support programs that assist these vulnerable youth to receive the things that all young people need to thrive, such as:
+For youth who are disconnected from education and employment, particularly those involved or at risk of being in the foster care system, this transition is more difficult since most lack the resources needed to reach their full potential.
+We support education and job training programs, reform policies that support disconnected youth, and research to evaluate the effectiveness of these services and programs.

 Parents by Choice